Subtlemon/ChalkChain/README.md

 `npm run build`
 4. View by opening client/build/index.html in any browser.

+# Set up firebase cloud functions (once)

+1. cd to firebase directory.
+`cd firebase`
+2. Install firebase tools.
+`npm install -g firebase-tools`
+3. Init.
+`firebase init`
+4. Deploy.
+If you make changes to cloud functions, you will have to deploy again.
+`firebase deploy`

 ## Run Locally without GAE (not recommended)

 1. Preflight.